solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 information in the Ledger Solana App.

 A wallet or CLI with Ledger integration fetches the token-list and signing information.
-When the user wishes to transfer tokens, the wallet provides Ledger with the signed token and program metadata.
+When the user wishes to transfer tokens, the wallet first builds an on-device token registry by pushing signed entries from the token-list for the subset of tokens referenced by the transaction.

-The Solana App pushes a signature verification on the metadata using Ledger's native transaction model.
-If the signature verification passes, then the program id and token mint information are valid, and the actual transfer proceeds.
-If it fails due to spoofed program or mint data, the whole transaction aborts.

-TODO any associated token program considerations?
+Ledger host applications provide token-list entry metadata is pushed to the device via a new Ledger APDU command accepting **TBD_DATA_FORMAT** signed by the token-list authority, whose public key is embedded in the Ledger app binary.
+Entries whose signature verification passes are stored in a registry on the device that is then referenced by a subsequent SIGN_SOLANA_TRANSACTION APDU command.

 ## Other New Token Programs